fc510/sctp-caps-log-classifier/README.md

 - In general log length average about 150 words, as compared to some extreme of over 8000 words
 - Due to the nature of log data, it isn't exactly a natural language and using NLP cleaning technique may not be ideal since some info within log data are inherently cryptic or "unnatural"
 - Nonetheless, the RandomForestClassifier proves sufficiently capable to identify the log type
-- The model perform well during training & testing achieving 100% accuracy, whereas during sampled inference test accuracy only managed over 70%
+- Overall, the model perform well during training & testing, achieving 100% accuracy and a F1-score of 1.0
+- At the end of the project, a **small** sample of "unseen" logs were used to test the model, the accuracy however drops to 76% (as shown in the notebook)

 ### Insights